 In a less malevolent example, an episode of Aladdin: The Series had Genie's powers be transferred to Iago.
 Iago notices pretty quickly that, along with Genie's powers, he has also become more eccentric and strange, while the de-powered Genie becomes more morose.
 Apparently, possessing semi-phenomenal, nearly-cosmic power makes you a Cloudcuckoolander.

-In the My Little Pony: Friendship Is Magic episode "Magic Duel", Trixie's sanity deteriorates while under the influence of a magic-boosting Artifact of Doom, the first thing she does after banishing Twilight being to turn Ponyville into a micronation with her as its Caligula, then it comes to a head when she has Snips and Sails drag her chariot across the ground, as she is now so paranoid that she can't trust wheels.
+In "Magic Duel", Trixie's sanity deteriorates while under the influence of a magic-boosting Artifact of Doom; the first thing she does after banishing Twilight being to turn Ponyville into a micronation with her as its Caligula, then it comes to a head when she has Snips and Sails drag her chariot across the ground, as she is now so paranoid that she can't trust wheels.

 Adolf Hitler.
 Though potentially an inversion, in that he may have gained his power from his insanity.
 Memoirs of many German officials close to Hitler portray him as becoming increasingly, even violently, erratic; particularly toward the end of the war.
 Historians tend to attribute this to an increasingly self-destructive drug addiction.
 Amphetamine use was common in the German military at the time, and medical records show that Hitler himself was prescribed amphetamines in increasingly large doses, combined with barbituates later on to counter the side effects.
 Close to the end of the war, pilots were supplied with a formidable drug cocktail containing several analogs of amphetamine, cocaine, and morphine.
 The cocktail was quickly made available to submarine crews, and certain front-line combat units.
 It's believed that Hitler himself may have been using this particular combination drug by the end of the war, which contributed to his severe irrationality and eventual suicide.